 The trail is level at the start, allowing you to warm up for the upcoming ascent.
 For almost half a mile, the trail travels beneath a canopy of pines along the west bank of the Gibbon River.
 Grand Loop Road (the route to the trailhead) follows the east bank, and is the only manmade intrusion in sight.

 After heading north up a relatively straight stretch of the river, the trail turns west and shoots uphill, climbing 650 feet over the next 0.8 miles to reach Monument Geyser Basin.
 The steep dirt track passes through a forest of shorter pines that are regrowing from a past wildfire.
 The young lodgepoles allow over-the shoulder views of the Gibbon River as it weaves through a meadow to the north, looking quite like a snake.
-Norris Geyser Basin is partially visible in the forest further north, and Mount Holmes rises to the northwest.
+Norris Geyser Basin is partially visible in the forest farther north, and Mount Holmes rises to the northwest.
 This gives you plenty to look at whenever you stop to catch your breath.